 Do I need to provide an EIN for my business?

 We'll only ask you to provide an EIN if you use one.
-If your business is a corporation or partnership, you'll be able to submit your EIN for tax reporting purposes during signup.
+If your business has an EIN, you'll be able to submit your EIN for tax reporting purposes during signup.

 If you're a sole proprietor who uses an EIN, you may have the option to provide us with your EIN at a later time.
 For now, you can complete identity verification using your 9-digit SSN or ITIN.
 Completing this step ensures that you and Venmo are working in compliance with IRS requirements.

 Can I create a business profile for an association or club?

 Business profiles can be created to represent a wide range of associations and clubs.
 When creating your business profile, you can choose from the following categories under Association:

 - Membership Club (Sports, Recreation, Athletic), Country Club, and Private Golf

 - Schools and Educational Services